MEDEA'S TV TROPES

 • In every other dimension she visited in her dreams, Warren was either stopped just before completing The 7th Attempt or never even considered trying it in the first place.
 This leaves Medea effectively alone in the Multiverse.

 Headbutt of Love: One of Medea’s unique traits is the way she shows affection—through a gentle, yet meaningful headbutt of love.
-This tender gesture is reserved for the few people she truly cares about, including Nicoletta, Miyuki, her children, and even Quincey and Emma.
+This tender gesture is reserved for the few people she truly cares about, including Nicoletta, Yuki, her children, and even Quincey and Emma.
 For Medea, the headbutt is the ultimate expression of her selfless love, a sign of her unbreakable bond with those closest to her.

 • For an animal with their small stature, honey badgers live remarkably long lives.
 Similarly, while Medea isn't immortal, she ages slowly; nearing 70, she looks like she's in her early 50s at best.